-Privacy of personal information is an important principle to the Trent University Counselling Centre.
+Privacy of personal information is an important principle to Trent University Counselling Services.
 We are committed to collecting, using and disclosing personal information responsibly and only to the extent necessary for the goods and services we provide.
 We also try to be open and transparent as to how we handle personal information.
 This document describes our privacy policies.

 WHAT IS PERSONAL INFORMATION?

 Personal information is information about an identifiable individual.
 Personal information includes information that relates to their personal characteristics (e.g., gender, age, home address or phone number, ethnic background, family status), their mental health (e.g., mental health history, health conditions, counselling services received by them) or their activities and views (e.g., academic or work history, religious affiliation, politics, opinions expressed by an individual, an opinion or evaluation of an individual).
 Personal information is to be contrasted with business information (e.g., an individual's business address and telephone number), which is not protected by privacy legislation.

 Trent University Counselling Servicces is a branch of Student Affairs.

 Within the service, professional, interns, and practicum students may consult among each other in order to insure that the best service is provided while making every effort to preserve the anonymity of the person concerned.
 All staff employed at the Trent University Counselling Centre are required to give their signed assurance that they will follow appropriate privacy principles.

 WE COLLECT PERSONAL INFORMATION: PRIMARY PURPOSES